 |Soybean, wheat, or small grain residue||8-10 ounces per acre||13-16 acres|

-What are the expected net returns from faster residue decay?
+What are the expected returns from faster corn residue decay?

 Crop residue contains valuable nutrients that can be recycled for use by the next crop.
-As shown in the following table, one ton of corn residue contains NPK and S worth about $30.90 at current fertilizer prices.
+As shown in the following table, one ton of corn residue contains NPK and S worth about $49.50 at current fertilizer prices.
 Based on our past field tests, we find that Biocat 1000 can accelerate the decay process and help to breakdown an additional two tons of corn stalks between harvest and planting time.
-After deducting $16 per acre for the product and application costs, the expected net return from using Biocat 1000 is $45.80 per acre.
+After deducting $14.75 per acre for the product and $7 per acre for the application costs, the expected net return from using Biocat 1000 to decay an additional two tons of corn residue is more than $75 per acre.
 Finally, you do not have to pay for an additional pass to apply Biocat 1000 if you spray it in a tank-mix with herbicides or liquid fertilizers.

 |Nutrient||1.5 tons||2.0 tons||2.5 tons|